Wide Area Telephone Service: InWATS

-WATS and the Civil Rights Movement
+Civil Rights Movement

 During the Civil Rights Movement in the U.S., activist organizations such as SNCC used WATS as a convenient way for eyewitnesses on the ground to convey information quickly.
 Notes from these phone calls were compiled into "WATS Line Reports" and mailed to civil rights leaders, the media, the Justice Department, and others involved in the events.
 WATS was also how organizations communicated with local leaders across the country.
 A "Bay Area Friends of SNCC" newsletter in 1965 described WATS:

 The WATS (Wide Area Telephone Service) line is the heart of all SNCC security and communications.
 For a flat monthly rate, an unlimited number of calls can be dialed directly to any place in the country — or the state — depending on what line one uses.
 The Jackson office has a state-wide line, the Atlanta office has the national WATS line.
 Both run on a 24-hour basis.
 A project worker can call in news of any incident, threat or major activity to the Jackson office.
 The WATS operator there takes down the details and relays it to Atlanta if the event is of national importance.
 In the case of a threat or incident involving Federal laws, Jackson will notify the FBI and the Justice Department.
 Atlanta uses its national WATS line to notify SNCC groups around the country.

-See "External Links" for digitized WATS Line Reports.